hellerve/ptolemy/README.md

 excluded from part of the conclusions, reducing the sample size to seven.
-Nonetheless, it is interesting research into how effective syntax highlighting really is, because most of the arguments for or against syntax highlighting seem to be strawman arguments or highly subjective (I won't link to blog posts that come to mind, because I'm not that much of an ass).
+Nonetheless, it is interesting research into how effective syntax highlighting really is, because most of the arguments for or against syntax highlighting seem to be strawman arguments or highly subjective (I won’t link to blog posts that come to mind, because I’m not that much of an ass).
 In toto, this paper is a valuable addition to the conversation about the cost and gains of syntax highlighting.

 * [Fast Deterministic Selection](https://arxiv.org/pdf/1606.00484.pdf) by **Andrei Alexandrescu**

-I always liked Alexandrescu's talks.
-Sadly, I've not yet managed to try out D, the programming language he is mostly working on except for his work on C++.
-This paper presents a fun new algorithm for selection in a field of research that has not seen great advances since Hoare's seminal paper (except for Median of Medians, which builds on it).
+I always liked Alexandrescu’s talks.
+Sadly, I’ve not yet managed to try out D, the programming language he is mostly working on except for his work on C++.
+This paper presents a fun new algorithm for selection in a field of research that has not seen great advances since Hoare’s seminal paper (except for Median of Medians, which builds on it).
 I am looking forward to try it out in D and see how it performs.
 I might also want to implement it in another language if it performs well.

 * [The view from the left](http://strictlypositive.org/view-Dec6.ps.gz) by **Conor McBride & James McKinna** (2004)

-I can't say I understood a lot of it, but I still feel like a learned a lot, just struggling through it and looking up all kinds of things.
+I can’t say I understood a lot of it, but I still feel like a learned a lot, just struggling through it and looking up all kinds of things.
 I respect Connor McBride a lot—I was not familiar with James McKinnas work, but I am will be keeping an eye out from now on—and so that was